In the light of the government announcement of March 20th, all pubs are now closed until further notice.

 Some of them may well still be offering a takeaway beer service and some others will also be selling food takeaways, perhaps even with delivery.
 If you can give any of our pubs some support through these terrible times by buying some takeaway food or drink, please do so.
 Our pubs need as much support of possible if they're going to still be there for us when the crisis is over.

 grid reference TL 643 634

-A busy pub, with food from 8am until 9pm.
-It's popular with younger drinkers in the evening.
-There's occasional live music.
+Busy pub with food all day.
+Popular with younger drinkers in evening.
+Occasional live music.

 The building dates from the 18th century.

-Railway station about 0.5 mile away (see public transport tab for details)
+Railway station about 0.5 miles away (see transport links for details)